How to Implement Change Management on a Global Scale

 - Adapting imagery to resonate with each culture

 - Integrating the vernacular of the organization

 - Cobranding materials so they have a familiar look and feel

 You can make all of these adaptations with an organizational license to Prosci’s materials.
-Your organizational license also makes mass distribution of training content, tools and resources across the globe easier, so a common language and process for change is established organization-wide.
+Your organizational license also makes mass distribution of training content, tools and resources across the globe easier and cost effective as you establish a language and process for change.

 Many global organizations have success in building enterprise change capability when they take the time to adapt their strategies and content.
 If building global enterprise change capability is a challenge you’re facing, please connect with us and we can help you navigate your options and achieve success.